Phantomcrew-de/Production-helper-scripts/rename_atem_project/README.md

 ## 💡 Notes:
 On Linux, the .drp file content will also be updated via sed.

-On Windows, only file and folder names are changed, not the .drp.
+On Windows, only file and folder names are changed, but may not the .drp (in dev.).

 Make sure you have a backup before running, especially if you're renaming important project files.